How to Know if You Have an Abscessed Tooth

 Tooth Abscess Treatment

 Your endodontist will focus on treating the infection that caused the tooth abscess.
 They can diagnose the issue with an X-ray, which helps them see how far the infection has spread.
-Treatments for tooth abscesses may including draining the abscess, performing a root canal or extracting the infected tooth.
+Treatments for tooth abscesses may include draining the abscess, performing a root canal or extracting the infected tooth.
 You may need to take antibiotics to heal the infection and prevent it from spreading.

 An experienced endodontist will discuss all your options with you and help you determine the best course of treatment.
 If you suspect you have a tooth abscess, contact Midtown Endodontist NYC today to book an appointment.
+Call us today at (646) 374-2569.